split my research time between Stockholm and Oxford. I am a research associate in algorithmic information and computational

 genomics, synthetic and network biology.
 With backgrounds in math, computer science and philosophy, I

-think of myself as a kind of computational natural scientist or information-theoretic biologist.
-Gregory Chaitin once referred to me as a "new kind of practical theoretician".
+think of myself as a kind of experimental philosopher or a computational natural scientist.
+(Greg Chaitin once referred to me as a "new kind of practical theoretician").

 and Kolmogorov Complexity L. Ting